Ira Hobart Evans: Business career

-Unlike most Republicans who were active in post-Civil War Reconstruction, after leaving politics Evans did not return to the northern states, instead settling in Austin and beginning a business career.
+Unlike most Republicans who were active in post-Civil War Reconstruction, Evans did not return to the Northern states after leaving politics, instead settling in Austin and beginning a business career.
 He became general manager of Houston's Texas Land Company in 1872, and Secretary of the Houston and Great Northern Railroad Company in 1873.
 After the H. & G. N. merged with the International Railroad in 1874, Evans was elected Secretary of the International-Great Northern Railroad, and served as a member of the board of directors from 1875 to 1908.
 From 1880 to 1906 he was President of the New York and Texas Land Company.
 Evans was a founder of the Austin National Bank and served on the board of directors from 1890 until his death.
-In 1897 he was appointed Receiver of the Austin Rapid Transit Railway Company, a post he held until 1902.
-From 1902 to 1903 he was President of the Austin Electric Railway Company.
+In 1897, he was appointed Receiver of the Austin Rapid Transit Railway Company, a post that he held until 1902.
+From 1902 to 1903, he was President of the Austin Electric Railway Company.
 He was also a founder and President of the Texas Life Insurance Company.

 Philanthropy, religious activity and civic involvement

-Evans maintained a lifelong interest in the cause of educating African-Americans, including serving on the board of trustees of Austin's Tillotson College (now Huston–Tillotson University) from 1881 to 1920, and president of the board from 1909 to 1920.
-Evans also donated the funds to construct a residence for the president of the college, and the funds to create a program to train construction workers.
-The college's Evans Industrial Building, constructed in 1912 and refurbished in 1984, was named for him and has been designated a Texas Historical Site.
+Evans maintained a lifelong interest in the cause of educating African Americans, including serving on the board of trustees of Austin's Tillotson College (now Huston–Tillotson University) from 1881 to 1920 and as president of the board from 1909 to 1920.
+Evans also donated the funds to construct a residence for the president of the college and the funds to create a program to train construction workers.
+The college's Evans Industrial Building, constructed in 1912 and refurbished in 1984, was named after him and has been designated a Texas Historical Site.

 Evans was active in both the Congregational and Presbyterian churches and served as president of the American Home Missionary Society.
 He was a member of the board of trustees of the First Presbyterian Church in Austin and president of the board of trustees of Austin's First Congregational Church of Austin for five years.

 He was also involved in several civic causes.
 His Austin home was the meeting place for the Texas State Historical Association.
 He was a member of the Society of Colonial Wars and the Military Order of the Loyal Legion of the United States.
-In 1896 Evans became a member of the Vermont Society of the Sons of the American Revolution (SAR) and was the founder and first president of the Texas Society of the SAR.
+In 1896, Evans became a member of the Vermont Society of the Sons of the American Revolution (SAR) and was the founder and first president of the Texas Society of the SAR.
 He was assigned national member number 2751 and Vermont Society number 51.

-Evans' home the North-Evans Chateau, is now the location of the Austin Woman's Club and is an Austin Historic Landmark.
+Evans's home, the North-Evans Chateau, is now the location of the Austin Woman's Club and is an Austin Historic Landmark.